-Submit two 4 x 4-inch (100 x 100 mm) by 24 gauge (0.51 mm) coupons along with the test results of the coating material used to the Project Manager.
+Submit two 4 x 4-inch (100 x 100 mm) by 24 gauge (0.51 mm) coupons along with the test results of the coating material used.
 The coating must be representative of expected quality and color of coatings from a production line.